Zerega Avenue station: Station layout

 This elevated station has three tracks and two side platforms.
 The center track is not used in regular service.
+The 6 local train serves the station at all times except rush hours in the peak direction, when the <6> express train serves the station instead.
+The next stop to the south is Castle Hill Avenue, while the next stop to the north is Westchester Square–East Tremont Avenue.

 It resembles other elevated stations along the line: it has wood mezzanines and no windscreens along the platform edges.

 Exits

 The station's only exit is a mezzanine beneath the tracks.
 Outside fare control, stairs lead to the northeast and southwest corners of Westchester Avenue and Zerega Avenue.